Raleigh DWI & DUI Lawyer

 Committed to Defending Your Rights After a Drunk Driving Charge in Wake County

 Driving While Impaired, also known as a DWI, is a serious crime in Raleigh with severe punishments awaiting those convicted.
 While first-time DWIs are usually classified as a misdemeanor, repeat offenders are frequently charged with a felony.
 North Carolina has a 7-year look-back period, meaning that the DWI will stay on your record for seven years and if you commit another drunk driving offense within the seven years, you can receive severe fines and more jail time.
-This is why you need the help of a Raleigh DWI lawyer.
+This is why you need the help of a Wake County DWI or DUI attorney.

-Just a few of the potential consequences of a DWI conviction in North Carolina include:
+Just a few of the potential consequences of a DWI or DUI conviction in North Carolina include:

 - Having your license suspended for 30 days